 Foreclosures - Cases Assigned to Div.
 AE

 Uncontested Summary Judgment motions will continue to be scheduled online and the motions will be heard by a senior judge.
 Contested motions are to be scheduled pursuant to the divisional instructions.
-Depending on the amount of hearings set, this procedure may change in the future.
+Depending on the number of hearings set, this procedure may change.
 Please check for updates in the future.

 After a lengthy and laborious process, Judge Gillen has determined that in Florida state courts, questions concerning admissibility of expert testimony are to be determined under the Frye standard, not Daubert.
 See Judge Gillen's March 24, 2017 Order in the Forms and Orders section.